sahib/misc/llm-balance/slides.typ

 // TODO: Taschenrechner + Navigation (google maps) mention
 // TODO: Mention productivity decrease due to pro-longed quality control (review) and understanding gap?
+// TODO: Note that reading code and writing code are distinct skills.

 // Can be used to embed speaker notes.
 // We define this locally instead of using `toolbox.pdfpc.speaker-note`